chef/chef-web-docs/chef_master/source/resource_ifconfig.rst

 ``master``
    **Ruby Type:** String

-   Master is the channel bonding interface to which the Ethernet interface is linked
+   Specifies the channel bonding interface to which the Ethernet interface is linked.

 ``metric``
    **Ruby Type:** String